jacobuhlig/NodeJS-2023-Mandatory-I/public/pages/jsBasics/dataTypesAndScoping/dataTypesAndScoping.md

 Even before creating variables though, we need to understand the concept of `Scoping`.
 Scoping defines the degree to which a variable is accessible within a program.

-In JavaScript, there are two types of scopes (actually three):
+In JavaScript, there are two types of scope (actually three):

 1. Local Scope
 2. Global Scope